Agrover112/DRL_SOP_Classifier/README.md

-# DRL_SOP_Classifier
+# DRL_StatementOfProcedure_Classification(SOP)

+Libraries: sklearn,numpy,pandas,eli5,seaborn,matplotlib,spacy.

-The following repository contains the code to the classifier I built for DRL .
+**The following repository contains the code to the classifier for action classifcation task**.
+Main steps invloved are as follows:

+### Data Analysis
+- A corpus of **2K sentences** labelled sentences consisting of valid and invalid SOPs collected from DRL web portal used for SOP generation.

+- Dataset was unbalanced *random sampling* was used for balancing the dataset , has drawbacks.

+### Feature Extraction

+  Performed using *TF-IDF* measure with smoothing.

+  Nature of dataset prevented from applying techniques such as *Stemming,Normalization or StopWords removal*(requirement).

+ ### Models Used
+ All models were tuned on dev set and performed well on test set.

+ - LSVM-Support Vector Machines
+ - MNB-Multinomial Naive Bayes
+ - LR-Logistic Regression